supercid/techdocs-wiki-tmp/Tag-your-page-types.md

 The page-type tagging enables Nosto to trigger actions, such as showing popups, depending upon a page type.
-Tagg the page types is optional but you won't be able to avail the use of page type based triggers.
+Tagging the page types is optional but without the page-type tagging, you will not be able to avail the use of page type based triggers.

 Here is a list of all the valid page types: